extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 Deploying the Virtual Appliance
 ===============================
-The virtual appliance can be downloaded from the _`Extreme Portal <https://extremeportal.force.com/ExtrProductLanding?pf=Automation>`.
-It is a single OVA file.
-It is compatible with VirtualBox 5.2 and ESXi (6.0/6.5) hypervisors.
+The virtual appliance can be downloaded from the `Extreme Portal <https://extremeportal.force.com/ExtrProductLanding?pf=Automation>`_

 To deploy the OVA using VirtualBox, follow the steps below: